wbinnssmith/awesome-promises/README.md

 * [JavaScript with Promises](http://shop.oreilly.com/product/0636920032151.do) - from O'Reilly.
 Short and to-the-point.
 Uses native and bluebird.
 * [Promisees](http://bevacqua.github.io/promisees) - Promise visualization playground for the adventurous.
 * [Promise it won't hurt](https://github.com/stevekane/promise-it-wont-hurt) - An interactive [nodeschool](http://nodeschool.io/) workshop
+* [We have a problem with promises](http://pouchdb.com/2015/05/18/we-have-a-problem-with-promises.html) "Many of us are using promises without really understanding them."

 ## Promises/A+ Implementations (ES6/ES2015 compatible)